LONDON (AP) — One of the ballet world's brightest but most volatile stars has vanished, again.

 Schaufuss told the BBC he was "hugely disappointed" the young star had left.

-"Artists have good and bad days — that goes with the territory — but rehearsals were going well," he said.
+"I'm really, really worried about him," the director said.
+"Artists have good and bad days — that goes with the territory — but rehearsals were going well."

 The dance company said Polunin's mentor, Igor Zelensky, had also left the production.

 Polunin's whereabouts could not immediately be determined Friday.
 But friend Anthony Lammin — who co-owns a London tattoo parlor with the dancer — told the Evening Standard newspaper that Polunin was OK.